Green Enthusiast Stories!

 Here are our Emanuel members own stories about how they work actively to make an environmentally friendly impact on our world.
 Thanks for sharing and inspiring all of us.

-Wrap bread, cheese, vegetables, or cover a bowl!
-Bee’s Wrap® is the sustainable, naturalÂ alternative to plastic wrap for food storage.
+Bees Wrap:Â Bee’s WrapÂ® is the sustainable, naturalÂ alternative to plastic wrap for food storage, used to wrap bread, cheese, vegetables, orÂ cover a bowl!
 Use the warmth of your hands to soften the wrap, create a seal; upon cooling the wrap holdsÂ its shape, and is re-usable.
 Wash in cool water.
 Made of beeswax, organic cotton, organic jojoba oil and tree resin.
 Not recommended for meat items.
 Limited quantities are available at Whole Foods or buy direct at: http://www.beeswrap.com/Anonymous Member

-By using 100% organic hand-felted wool dryer balls, it will help soften your clothes (without the use of synthetic chemicals found in dryer sheets), decrease drying time (saving money on utility bills), reduce static and save the landfill from disposable dryer sheets.
-Toss 2-3 balls in at the beginning of the cycle and continue reusing for years.
-Tip: for a light natural scent, add a few drops of lavender, lemon or orange essential oils to the balls and toss in!
+Green Laundry Tip:Use 100% organic hand-felted wool dryer balls to soften clothes, vs. dryer sheets with synthetic chemicals.
+Decrease drying time will lower utility bills, while saving the landfill from disposable dryer sheets.
+Toss in 2-3 balls at cycle beginning; you can re-use them years.Â Tip: for a light natural scent, add a few drops of lavender, lemon or orange essential oils to the balls first!
 Wool dryer balls from www.mightynest.com; lavender scent from Whole Foods.Â Â The Faison Ross Family

 Recycle and Reuse Dryer Lint and Egg Cartons:Â Yes, the lint from your dryer and a dozen or 18 count egg carton can be used in the fireplace or a fire-pit to start a fire.
 Just collect dryer lint in a cardboard egg carton (NOT in a Styrofoam one) break off sections needed, light in fire safe area like your fireplace or a fire-pit and there you have it, a Firestarter.Â AnonymousÂ Member